Tomas-Morph/On-the-Design-of-Healthy-Menus-through-Evolutionary-Computation/README.md

 </br></br>
 ### Abstract

-In this paper we propose a novel multi-objective formulation for the \textit{Menu Planning Problem} (\MPP).
+In this paper we propose a novel multi-objective formulation for the Menu Planning Problem (MPP).

 Menu planning has great interest in the field of health due to the importance of correct nutrition in today's society, and particularly, at school canteens.